I am the go-to guy when it comes to forecasting the loser of the League Championship Series.

 4) While trolls are welcome here, in the interest of preventing silliness, you can't submit picks identical to someone else's _ in other words, all 30 teams in the same exact place, with the same postseason results.

-5) Upon the conclusion of the World Series, we'll award: One point for each team you place correctly.
-Two points for each wild-card team.
+5) Upon the conclusion of the World Series, we'll award: One point for each team you place correctly, and two additional points for each wild-card team you identify.
 Three points for each team that advances to the Championship Series.
 Four points for each World Series participant.
 And five points for the World Series winner.

-5) The contest winner can pick one DVD from Major League Baseball Productions' collection.
+5) The winner - the entry that gets the most points - can pick one DVD from Major League Baseball Productions' collection.

 Last year, we had 24 competitors, and Dennis won, as he was the only person to correctly forecast a Yankees-Phillies World Series.
 He had the Yankees winning, too.
 Now, after a winter's hibernation, Dennis has returned to the blog just in time to defend his crown.
 Dennis crushed me last year, requesting the most expensive DVD, so I shudder to think what he'll want this time if he prevails again..

 If you have any questions about the competition, just ask.
 Best of luck.